suit-wg/architecture/draft-ietf-suit-architecture.md

 # Architecture {#architecture}

-More devices today than ever before are being connected to the Internet, which drives the need for firmware updates to be provided over the Internet rather than through traditional interfaces, such as USB or RS232.
-Updating a device over the Internet requires the device to fetch the new firmware image and the manifest.
+More devices today than ever before are connected to the Internet, which drives the need for firmware updates to be provided over the Internet rather than through traditional interfaces, such as USB or RS-232.
+Updating updates over the Internet requires the device to fetch the new firmware image as well as the manifest.

 Hence, the following components are necessary on a device for a firmware update solution:

-- the Internet protocol stack for firmware downloads (*),
+- the Internet protocol stack for firmware downloads.
+Because firmware images are often multiple kilobytes, sometimes exceeding one hundred kilobytes, in size for low end IoT devices and even several megabytes large for IoT devices running full-fledged operating systems like Linux, the protocol mechanism for retrieving these images needs to offer features like congestion control, flow control, fragmentation and reassembly, and mechanisms to resume interrupted or corrupted transfers.

-- the capability to write the received firmware image to persistent storage (most likely flash memory) prior to performing the update,
+- the capability to write the received firmware image to persistent storage (most likely flash memory).

-- a manifest parser with code to verify a digital signature or a message authentication code,
+- a manifest parser with code to verify a digital signature or a message authentication code.

-- the ability to unpack, to decompress and/or to decrypt the received firmware image,
+- the ability to unpack, to decompress and/or to decrypt the received firmware image.

 - (optionally) a status tracker.

-(*) Because firmware images are often multiple kilobytes, sometimes exceeding one hundred kilobytes, in size for low end IoT devices and even several megabytes large for IoT devices running full-fledged operating systems like Linux, the protocol mechanism for retrieving these images needs to offer features like congestion control, flow control, fragmentation and reassembly, and mechanisms to resume interrupted or corrupted transfers.

-The features listed above are most likely offered by code in the application firmware image, or more precisely by the firmware consumer, running on the device rather than by the bootloader itself.
+The features listed above are most likely offered by code in the application firmware image running on the device rather than by the bootloader itself.
 Note that cryptographic algorithms will likely run in a trusted execution environment, on a separate MCU, in a hardware security module, or in a secure element